southzyzy/Nova-chat/README.md

 # Nova-chat
-IPFS Chat using Gossipsub Protocol
+## IPFS-Based Chat using Gossipsub Protocol

+## Usages
+To show parameters
+`go run . -h`

+To begin running NovaChat with the terminal-based UI
+`go run .`